bespoken/bespoken-docs/end-to-end/api.md

     `messages=message[]`: object array where each object represent a message sent to the device.
 Each message can contain text or audio.

-    The JSON fields for the `message` object are as follows - all fields are optional:
+    The JSON fields for the `message` object are as follows - either the text or audio field must be provided for each object:

     `text: string`: For messages to be converted to audio via text-to-speech, the text to convert.